-Generally, Toilet Furniture Units come in two different types.
+Generally toilet units come in two different types - fitted or modular.
 Fitted furniture is normally units that are connected together.
 So you might see the toilet unit and the matching basin units and a cupboard all looking as though they are one big unit.
 These units are ordered separately and can be mixed and matched to make a variety of configurations.
 Generally, you will have on worktop that covers the all the units giving the impression that the units are all part of the same units.
 When you are choosing the units you require you will have the option on the page to see the other matching units and find the correct worktop for the units you are adding to your basket.
-For traditional fitted furniture, we would recommend looking at manufacturers like Burlington Bathrooms and Roper Rhodes.
-For contemporary fitted furniture then we have Britton Bathrooms and Noble Bathrooms.
+For traditional fitted units, we would recommend looking at manufacturers like Burlington Bathrooms and Roper Rhodes.
+For contemporary we have Britton Bathrooms and Noble Bathrooms.

-Modular WC Units are standalone units that are not connected to other furniture.
+Modular toilet Units are standalone units that are not connected to other furniture.
 They may be used in conjunction with other furniture and placed close by.
-For contemporary Toilet Units, we would recommend looking at Geberit and Britton Bathrooms.
-For traditional Toilet Units then we would advise checking out Burlington & Old London.
+For contemporary units, we would recommend looking at Geberit and Britton Bathrooms.
+For traditional we would advise checking out Burlington & Old London.